Native Parser

 - Module system static verification rule detection.

-Although the detection complexity is not high, in large projects, if the user needs to perform
+Although the detection complexity is not particularly high, in large projects, if users need to perform

-early errorscheck every time they translate new code, the cumulative complexity of the completeearly errorscheck may bring some performance overhead, which cannot be ignored.Toolchain Division of Labor
+Early Errorschecks every time they transpile new code, the cumulative complexity of completeEarly Errorschecks may bring non-negligible performance overhead.Toolchain Division of Labor

-swc,babeland other parsers' focus is on code conversion, mainly injected in the code conversion process of the build system in the form of plugins.
-If the tool wants to be strongly integrated into the ecosystem of various build systems, the easiest way is to maintain single responsibility principle.By separating parsing and semantic analysis:
+SWC,Babeland other parsers' focus is on code transformation, mainly injected into the build system's code transformation pipeline in the form of plugins.
+For tools seeking to integrate deeply into various build system ecosystems, the easiest approach is to maintain the single responsibility principle.By separating parsing and semantic analysis:

 - Parser can focus on generating accurate